quicwg/base-drafts/draft-ietf-quic-http.md

 on lower stream IDs were or might be processed in this connection, while requests on the indicated stream ID and greater were rejected.
 This enables client and server to agree on which requests were accepted prior to the connection shutdown.
 This identifier MAY be zero if no requests were processed.
-Servers SHOULD NOT increase the QUIC MAX_STREAMS limit after sending a GOAWAY frame.
+Servers SHOULD NOT permit additional transport streams after sending a GOAWAY frame.

 Clients MUST NOT send new requests on the connection after receiving GOAWAY;
 a new connection MAY be established to send additional requests.